OlivierLaflamme/Auditing-Vulnerabilities/README.md

 ___
 ### TODO:
-1. Improve XXE PHP File it's kinda shit as it stands.
+1. Improve XXE PHP File it's kinda crappy as it stands.
 2. CSRF improuve.
-3. WAF section is shit.
+3. WAF section is somewhere in the ether.
-4. "Understanding SSRF" format isnt compliant with other documents - shit formatting
+4. "Understanding SSRF" format isnt compliant with other documents - bad formatting
 5. SSRF Bypassing needs to add / fix php and python
 6. ADD WAF and CSRF Reference material and linkes i find smart and useful
 7. a lot of work and time needs to be invested in CSRF